Sheet Pans Are Changing the Dinner Game

 Meat loaf, green beans, and potatoes all in one pan?
 Don't mind if we do!
-This sheet pan recipe serves up two side dishes, and lets everyone can have their own mini loaf personal portion.
+This sheet-pan recipe serves up two side dishes, and lets everyone have their own mini loaf personal portion.

-A crunchy bread-crumb topping and Dijon mustard sauce makes this asparagus side dish a zesty, satisfying option.
+A crunchy bread crumb topping and Dijon mustard sauce make this asparagus side dish a zesty, satisfying option.

-Take your baked chicken south of the border.
+Take your baked chicken South of the Border.
 Ancho chile pepper, lime, and garlic add a nice kick.
-Serve it alongside a black bean-wild rice pilaf laced with cilantro.
+Serve it alongside a black bean rice pilaf laced with cilantro.